pksilen/vitja-service/README.md

      - call('http://app-service-dns-name/serviceName.functionName', inputArgObj)
      - env variable USE_FAKE_REMOTE_SERVICES_IN_TESTS (default true)
 - Custom readinessProbe should use defaultReadinessProbe plus all other services it is using
+- executeMultipleInParallel endpoint, to execute multiple serviceCalls in parallel
 - Add Avro schema generation and content type support (avro-js)

 TODO NEXT RELEASE: